dawntech/docs.dawntech.dev/en/blip-bucket-viewer.md

 ---
-title: Blip Bucket Viewer
+title: Blip Bucket Manager
 description:
-title-override: Blip Bucket Viewer | Dawntech Inc.
+title-override: Blip Bucket Manager | Dawntech Inc.
 ---
 # How to install the plugin at Blip